Secodis/TSS-WEB/Controls/SSDLC_Secure-Operation.md

 - Web and application servers must not disclose details on the server-side software stack (e.g. version numbers).
 Related HTTP response headers such as `Server` or `X-Powered-By` are to be deactivated or filtered.

 ## 3. Container Security
-1. **Trusted Sources:** Containers MUST be executed only if they are built using trusted repositories, hardened base images, and updated OS packages.
+1. **Secure Build:** Containers MUST be executed only if they are built using trusted repositories, hardened base images, minimal dependencies, and updated OS packages.

 2. **Security Scans:** Containers MUST be periodically scanned for insecure third-party components and misconfigurations.